Home | About me | Contact | What's new | Privacy | Search

 Historical I-10/US 90 East Photos

-Below are historical photos of Interstate 10 East.
-These photos are courtesy of the San Antonio TxDOT district office.
+Below are historical photos of Interstate 10 East along with a brief history of the route.
+The photos were sourced from the TxDOT photo library and the San Antonio TxDOT district office.

 Click here to return to the historical photo galleries page.